Thanhtran34/MVC-boatclub/design.md

 ## Detailed Design
 ### Class Diagram
-The final class diagram for the app.
+The final class diagram for the application implementation.

 ![class diagram](img/class-diagram-final.png)

 ### Sequence Diagram
 The sequence diagram for the scenario when a new member is created/registered.

 ![sequence diagram -create Member](img/sequence-diagram.png)